RISE AGAINST DOMESTIC VIOLENCE SA

 Step 2: Management Escalation

-If direct communication does not resolve the issue, escalate to the relevant management team (legal or counselling management, depending on the nature of the issue).
+If direct communication does not resolve the issue, escalate to the relevant management team (legal or emotional support management, depending on the nature of the issue).

 Step 3: Founder Review